 Thanks to ALMA’s sharp vision and the enlarged snow line due to the flare-up of the star, the astronomers obtained the spatial distribution of methanol and acetaldehyde.
 The distribution of these molecules has a ring-like structure with a radius of 60 au, which is twice the size of Neptune’s orbit.
-The researchers assume that inside of this ring the molecules are invisible because they are obscured by thick dusty material, and are invisible outside of this radius because they are frozen in ice.
+The researchers assume that inside this ring the molecules are invisible because they are obscured by thick dusty material, and are invisible outside of this radius because they are frozen in ice.

 “Since rocky and icy planets are made from solid material, the chemical composition of solids in disks is of special importance.
-An outburst is a unique chance to investigate fresh sublimates, and thus the composition of solids.” says Yuri Aikawa at the University of Tokyo, a member of the research team.
+An outburst is a unique chance to investigate fresh sublimates, and thus the composition of solids,” says Yuri Aikawa at the University of Tokyo, member of the research team.

-V883 Ori is a young star located at 1300 light-years away from the Earth.
-This star is experiencing a so-called FU Orionis type outburst, a sudden increase of luminosity due to a bursting torrent of material flowing from the disk to the star.
+V883 Ori is a young star located 1300 light-years away from the Earth.
+This star is experiencing a so-called FU Orionis-type outburst, a sudden increase of luminosity due to a bursting torrent of material flowing from the disk to the star.
 These outbursts last only on the order of 100 years, therefore the chance to observe a burst is rather rare.
 However, since young stars with a wide range of ages experience FU Ori bursts, astronomers expect to be able to trace the chemical composition of ice throughout the evolution of young stars.

 Note: Another ALMA observation (van’t Hoff et al. 2018, ApJL, 864, 23) also detected CH3OH emissions from V883 Ori.
 However, the sensitivity and resolution of the observations were not enough to resolve the structure inside the water snow line.